-Hydrotherapy is provided through use of our school pool.
+Hydrotherapy is provided through use of our school pool which is equipped with specialist liteworks and music.
 We also have our own multi-sensory room, a soft play room and an outdoor safety surface play area.
+We have grown our own mini-orchard around the perimeter of school which is becoming well established with successful annual harvests of apples, grapes, pears, plums and cherries.
+Our 'Grow to Eat' garden provides a vast array of vegetables and produce including pumpkins, potatoes, onions, lettuce, carrots, garlic and herbs.
 All of these special facilities support the children's and young people's communication, social independence and physical skills.